 Motherhood is full.
 Full of everything.
 Full of tough times.
 Full of AMAZING TIMES.
 Full of moments that knock you out like you have been punched.
 Full of beauty, oh so much beauty.
 Full of giggles.
 Full of screams.
 Full of sticky hands.
 Full of spit up shoulders.
 Full of poop.
 Full of toothless smiles.
 Full of growing pains.
 Full of adventures.
 All of it.
 You name it motherhood holds it.
-It is the most basic and human thing we go through as women whether we mother a child we birth, a child of a family member, a child we adopt through an open adoption process, or a child of a friend.
+It is the most basic and human thing we go through as women whether we mother a child we birth, a child of a family member, a child we adopt through an open adoption process, a foster parenting program ,or a child of a friend.
 As women we are born to mother.
 By nature we are intended to grow something from nothing into a blossoming soul however we go about it does not matter, it is instinctual.

 Even as instinctual as it is, it by no means comes without difficulty, growth, realities, changes, mistakes, lessons, etc. It is hard.
 Harder than something that is supposed to be natural to our nature feels it should be, but at the same time it happens and it works and we find ourselves feeling the pain and bliss all in one wonderful breathe.
 Motherhood has surprised me in so many ways.
 It has been harder and easier than I could have imagined even in the short time I have been here in this new chapter of my life as a woman.
 During this time of transition and growth, I have found the importance of surrounding myself with a support system vital.
 I have been extremely lucky as a new mom to have parents, in-laws, and a husband who have supported me endlessly in this process.
 There are no words to describe the thanks for the support I have felt from them in various ways through this journey.
 Mike especially.